 This $500 program award is a competitive award for all the full-time students enrolled in the business degree program at Penn State New Kensington.

 Students who are eligible to compete for this award must be enrolled full time in the campus business degree program or in their final semester completing internship.
 They must have completed at least 30 credits toward the degree and are currently enrolled in their third or greater semester of the program.
 Their current cumulative grade-point average must be 2.5 or higher.

 The primary consideration in granting the award is the quality of the student’s paper on the topic “Why I chose business program and my career development plan”.
 The paper length should be 600 – 800 words.
 The award selection committee will review the papers on the basis of writing skills, organization of paper, and creativity.
-Students must submit a typed (electronic copy in MS Word) paper by email attachment to Dr. Yang XU at email@example.com by September 18th, 2015.
-The award recipient student will be notified no later than September 30th, 2015.
-The student must agree to have the paper published on campus publications and media and provide a current electronic photograph of the student to be published with the paper.
-Questions should be directed to Dr. Yang XU at firstname.lastname@example.org.
+Students must submit a typed (electronic copy in MS Word) paper by email attachment to Dr. Yang XU at email@example.com by October 21st, 2016.
+The award recipient student will be notified no later than Nov.
+4th, 2016.
+The student must agree to have the paper published in campus publications and media and provide a current electronic photograph of the student to be published with the paper.
+Questions should be directed to Dr. Yang XU.

 - Degrees and Majors